 India cannot be expected to take on binding emission cuts over and above this commitment.
 It is only fair that Western nations take responsibility for the accumulation of GHGs over the last century.
 Independent assessments support this view that India should stay away from mandatory cuts.
 They’ve shown that even with rapid growth, it will still remain among the least carbon intensive countries in the next few decades.
 Besides, much of India’s future emission growth, the World Bank points out, will come from providing essential energy services to its population.

 Another aspect of fairness that the country should focus on during negotiations is ensuring financial flows and technology transfers from developed nations to the developing world, for climate mitigation and adaptation.
 This is literally a hundred billion dollar issue -- the estimated costs of mitigation for India.
 But this has long been a sore point for Indian negotiators.
 The proposals of assistance from developed nations have fallen far short of what India needs, and one Indian diplomat recently compared these to offering to 'push a broken down car, but with two fingers'.
+Besides financing, India must insist on programs tailored to its economic needs, which include support for carbon reducing technologies and microfinance schemes, as well as expertise in sustainable urban and industry growth.
+An emphasis on fairness also means that developed countries refrain from imposing carbon tariffs on exports from India.

 While taking a firm stand in international negotiations, India has to take a closer look at its domestic approach to climate change.
 The growing concern among Indian environmental activists is that the government’s stance globally is colouring its local environmental efforts.
 "The defence of our emissions internationally has been long used to justify apathy towards controlling pollution in India," the Indian environmentalist Sharad Lele told me.
 This attitude ignores the increasing negative impact of pollution on India’s agriculture, urbanization and economic growth.
 It is becoming clear that the traditional, carbon-intensive model of growth will not work here for long -- we have to embrace a low-carbon approach.